axieinfinity/ronin-documentation/docs/node-operators/mainnet/archive.md

 ---
-description: Set up an archive node on mainnet
+description: Set up an archive node on mainnet.
 ---

 # Run an archive node